whatwg/fetch/README.md

 ## Pull requests

-In short, change `fetch.bs` and submit your patch, with a [good commit message](https://github.com/whatwg/meta/blob/master/COMMITTING.md).
+In short, change `fetch.bs` and submit your patch with a [good commit message](https://github.com/whatwg/meta/blob/master/COMMITTING.md).
 Consider reading through the [WHATWG FAQ](https://whatwg.org/faq) if you are new here.